MartinPerez/paper_nba_authorea_sync/Concrete_neural_simulation_of_the__.md

-## Concrete neural simulation of the blackboard architecture
+## Concrete implementation of the blackboard architecture